aaronbloomfield/pdr/labs/lab06/index.md

 6. You will need to create a Makefile for this lab.
 Your executable that `make` creates **MUST** be called a.out.
 This means that you must NOT specify a -o flag to clang++, otherwise it will not work on the grading server!
 Just let clang++ name it the default without specifying a -o flag.
 7. Because the pre-lab in this assignment is a bit long, this week's Unix tutorial is part of the in-lab.
 8. Note that you will be submitting different word puzzle code during the post-lab, so your pre-lab code must still work.
 But it need not be efficient -- that's for the post-lab.
-9. Look over the shell script tutorial ([http://www.freeos.com/guides/lsst/](http://www.freeos.com/guides/lsst/), chapter 2) for this lab.
+9. Look over the shell script tutorial for this lab, which is the first 6 sections (through and including 'exit status') of the [Wikibooks article on Bash Shell Scripting](http://en.wikibooks.org/wiki/Bash_Shell_Scripting).
 You will be writing a shell script during the in-lab, but you should probably start reading it before then.
-Chapter 3 will be the tutorial for the next lab, so feel free to read on, if you are interested.
+The remaining sections of that article will be the tutorial for the next lab, so feel free to read on, if you are interested.
 10. Don't forget to put your name, date, and lab section at the top of each of your source code files!
 11. Files to download:
     1. The 5 provided code files: [getWordInTable.cpp](code/getWordInTable.cpp.html) ([src](code/getWordInTable.cpp)), [primenumber.cpp](code/primenumber.cpp.html) ([src](code/primenumber.cpp)), [timer.cpp](code/timer.cpp.html) ([src](code/timer.cpp)), [timer.h](code/timer.h.html) ([src](code/timer.h)), [timer_test.cpp](code/timer_test.cpp.html) ([src](code/timer_test.cpp)).
 These can also be downloaded all at once via the [code.zip](code.zip) file.